cadot-info/like/README.md

 - `const likes = require("cadot-info-like");`
 - `likes.init();` for default config (described after)

-### Initialisation
+you can define your parameters by

-likes.init(class of button, link...,text or image for like, same for not like, id for counter ) Default value:
+`likes.init(class of button, link...,text or image for like, same for not like, id for counter )`

+Default value:

 - class of button: likes